Here is a video demonstration:

 9. Drag-And-Drop Identity Fields to Online Form.

-If Identity does not fill some fields automatically, you can drag-and-drop field values from the Identity Editor to the online form.
-There are two ways to pick up a field in Identity Editor:
+If Identity does not fill some fields automatically, you may drag-and-drop field values from the Identity Editor to the online form:

 10. Copy-and-Paste Identity Fields to Forms and Applications.

 You can also Copy-and-Paste values into the online form or an application (most applications can Paste from clipboard):

 - Open Identity in the RoboForm Editor, click the Name of the field, it will copy field value to Clipboard.

 - In your online form or application click the field to be filled and press Ctrl+V or Ctrl+Insert or invoke Paste command using this application user interface.

 - You can copy and paste field combinations and entire sections.
 The button to copy the whole section is at the upper right corner of the tab.